Kevinxsn/deep_learning_and_gene_expression/README.md

 - `gtex_prs.ipynb` – Runs PRS on genes on chromosome 22 for comparison with Enformer.
 - `individual_prediction.py` – Recontructs sequence for with a specified individual's SNPs and runs the Enformer on the sequence for all genes on chromosome 22.
 - `gene_prediction.py` – Recontructs sequence for all individuals' SNPs for a singular gene and runs the Enformer on the sequence for all individuals for the gene.
+- `normalize_predictions.py` - Normalizes the `'true'` and `'mean_prediction'` for the specified summary files.
+- `Analysis.ipynb` - Builds a Stacked model using the predictions from multiple individuals and evaluates performance.

 ## How to Use
 1. **Installation:** First, install the required dependencies: `pip install torch enformer-pytorch pyfaidx cyvcf2 pandas numpy scipy`